THautamaki/GHSCM_results/Readme.md

 the R script can be executed.
 It performs the GHS CM method, calculates the numbers used in the article, and plots the estimated networks.

-## Supporting Information
+## Supplementary materials

 ### Analysis of the kappa threshold

-Supporting Information Figures A, B, and C can be created using the R script `Analysis_of_kappa_threshold.R`.
+Supplementary Figures S1-S3 can be created using the R script `Analysis_of_kappa_threshold.R`.

 ### Analysis of the initial values of the GHS CM algorithm

-Analysis of the initial values of the GHS CM algorithm, as presented in the Supporting Information, can be performed using the R script `Analysis_of_initial_values.R` (Supporting Information Tables A and B).
+Analysis of the initial values of the GHS CM algorithm, as presented in the Supplementary materials, can be performed using the R script `Analysis_of_initial_values.R` (Supplementary Tables S1 and S2).
 Please note that the analysis requires about 3.5 hours to complete, assuming a system with similar specifications is used, as described above.

 ### Parameter c in the global scale parameter formula

-Supporting Information Figure D can be created using the R script `Analysis_of_c_parameter.R`.
+Supplementary Figure S4 can be created using the R script `Analysis_of_c_parameter.R`.
 Please note that the analysis requires approximately 5 hours to complete, assuming a system with similar specifications is used, as described above.

-### Complete results of the simulations
+### Additional results of the simulations

-Supporting Information Tables C–F can be created using the main R script `Run_simulations_R_methods_and_combine_results.R` (lines 104–138).
+Supplementary Tables S3 and S4 can be created using the main R script `Run_simulations_R_methods_and_combine_results.R` (lines 138–160).

 ### Additional analysis with the fastGHS method

-We did additional analysis, which can be reproduced using the R script `Additional_fastGHS_analysis.R` (Supporting Information Figures E and F).
+We did additional analysis with the R package fastGHS, which can be reproduced using the R script `Additional_fastGHS_analysis.R` (Supplementary Figures S5 and S6).